 Passwords are basically the first line of defense against unapproved access to your online accounts.
 The stronger your password, the more protected your email accounts and social networking accounts will be from hackers.

 What are Strong Passwords

 Passwords for your email accounts or social networking accounts should be strong and unique.
-A standard definition of Strong Password states that it should consist at least 8 characters with a combination of numbers, symbols and letters in both upper and lower case.
-More the characters, stronger is your password.
+A standard definition of a Strong Password states that it should consist at least 8 characters with a combination of numbers, symbols, and letters in both upper and lower case.
+The more the characters, the stronger is your password.

-It is always a good idea to analyze and check strength of your password using some software.
-There are also many good websites availabe, which one can use to check the strength of password.
-Microsoft also has its own Microsoft Password Checker which let you check the strength of your password.
+It is always a good idea to analyze and check the strength of your password using some software.
+There are also many good websites available, which one can use to check the strength of the password.
+Microsoft also has its own Microsoft Password Checker which lets you check the strength of your password.

 Kaspersky Secure Password Check is another reliable password checking website.
 This is an official website launched by the security firm Kaspersky.
 It lets you check how strong your password is and how long an average home computer will approximately take to crack your password.

-It also give you funny facts – for example if it shows an average computer will bruteforce attack your password in 12 days, the website will give a fact that “It would take this long to travel 45378 miles in your new Ferrari” or if your password is very strong and approximate time is shown as 1000+ centuries to crack it, the website will give a funny fact, “Bender Rodriguez would steal everything valuable in the Universe in that time.
+It also gives you funny facts – for example, if it shows an average computer will Brute Force attack your password in 12 days, the website will give a fact that “It would take this long to travel 45378 miles in your new Ferrari” or if your password is very strong and approximate time is shown as 1000+ centuries to crack it, the website will give a funny fact, “Bender Rodriguez would steal everything valuable in the Universe in that time.
 Including your password”.

 The website will let you know if your password is too short or you are using repeated characters, numbers or letters.
 It will also show an error if you are selecting widely used combinations as your password or using the keyboard sequences in your password.